Crimson and Clover: CD and single re-releases

-The version of "Crimson and Clover" on the 1991 Rhino Crimson and Clover/Cellophane Symphony CD (Rhino 70534) is the same as the original album version; however, digital technology was used to fix the speed and pitch error mistake made in 1968.
+The version of "Crimson and Clover" on the 1991 Rhino Crimson and Clover/Cellophane Symphony CD (Rhino 70534) is the same as the original album version; however, digital audio workstation software was used to fix the speed and pitch error made in 1968.
 The CD booklet states that "Crimson and Clover" is now as it was "meant to be heard," and that Tommy James is "very satisfied" with the reissue of the recordings in CD format.

 The reissue single of "Crimson and Clover" (Roulette Golden Goodies GG-72) was also pressed with the longer album version although the label still shows the original single version playing time of 3:23.

 Joan Jett and the Blackhearts cover version

 Joan Jett and the Blackhearts covered "Crimson and Clover" on their debut LP in 1981.
 In 1982, they reached #7 on the Billboard Hot 100 with their rendition (in a slightly enhanced AOR/single mix), their second-highest charting hit in the U.S. They also reached #4 in Canada and #6 in Australia, in addition to charting in parts of Europe.
-It also features the non-album song "Oh Woe Is Me", featured on certain editions of her album I Love Rock 'n Roll.
+It also features the non-album song "Oh Woe Is Me", featured on certain editions of their album I Love Rock 'n Roll.